Where To Go When You Are Ill in Body

 Minor Injuries Service

 Turn to a minor injuries service if you require urgent care for a minor injury such as: cuts, minor burns, sprains.
-Find out where your nearest minor injury service is.
+Find out where your nearest minor injury service is on the NHS Inform website.

-Only turn to 999 or to your hospital’s A&E department for serious illness or accidents such as suspected stroke, heart attack, head injuries, fractures or wounds requiring stitches
+Only call 999 or head to your local A&E department for serious illness or accidents, such as suspected stroke, heart attack, head injury or broken bones.